Luis Ortiz Alfau: Exile and postwar

 Luis was one of the first Republican exiles to enter the Gurs concentration camp in the spring of 1939.
 This first group consisted of about 18,000 refugees, with the majority being Basques and members of the International Brigades.
 When WWII began, Luis decided to return to the Basque Country where he was born, but he was detained in Hendaia when crossing the border.
 He was then sent to various Francoist labor camps (Deusto and Miranda de Ebro) and to a battalion of enslaved workers in the Pyrenees mountains.
 Some years later, in 1943, he returned to Bilbao and was able to get work at the Uralita company, from where he retired in 1977.

 Historical memory and the 21st century

 After the end of Francoism, Luis started to speak about his experiences during the war and the dictatorship.
-He won a case against the Basque government about the compensation of victims of war who, like him, did not have documents that verified their pass through the Francoist forced labor camps.
-He has given his testimony in various documentaries about the French concentration camp Gurs and he was one of the plaintiffs of the Argentinian lawsuit against the crimes of Francoism.
+He won a case against the Basque government about compensation of victims of war who, like him, did not have documents that verified that they had been in the Francoist forced labor camps.
+He testified in various documentaries about the French Gurs internment camp, and he was one of the plaintiffs of a lawsuit in Argentina against the crimes of the Franco regime.